yusukemori97/chef-redis/README.md

 # REQUIREMENTS:

-The Redis cookbook has been tested on Ubuntu and Centos.
+The Redis cookbook has been tested on Ubuntu 10.04, 11.04, 11.10, and CentOS 5 and 6.

 ## Cookbooks: